marcflohrer/software-development/README.md

 Protect data at rest and in transit using strong encryption techniques.

-### Secure Coding Practices
+### Secure Coding Practices and Testing

 Adopt coding practices that mitigate common security risks, like SQL injection and Cross-Site Scripting (XSS).

 Security Audits and Code Reviews: Regular security audits and code reviews can help identify vulnerabilities before they are exploited.

-### Breaking the Kill Chain:
+### Breaking the Kill Chain

 In the realm of cybersecurity, breaking the "kill chain" is a critical objective to protect systems and data from cyber threats.
 This defensive approach focuses on disrupting the stages of an attack rather than engaging in a futile debate between fact and faith-based approaches.
 By understanding the kill chain and employing science-based strategies, organizations can enhance their security posture and minimize risks.
 Additionally, organizations should take precautions to avoid exposing sensitive information such as their technology stack and user details on public platforms.
 This includes protecting against both passive and active reconnaissance techniques used by attackers.
 To defend against active reconnaissance, organizations can close unused ports and services, use honeypots to collect information about attackers, employ intrusion prevention systems, and block IP addresses from the Tor network and 3rd party VPN providers.
 When it comes to weaponization, it's essential to be aware of common attack tools such as Cain and Abel, SQLmap, Aircrack, Maltego Web App, Metasploit, Exploit-DB, Veil Framework, Social Engineering Toolkit, Wapiti, Burp Suite, and Frat Rat.
 Defensive strategies should also include patch management, disabling office macros, JavaScript and browser plugins, applying email security, enabling multi-factor authentication (MFA), and implementing audit logging.

 1. Passive Reconnaissance
-   * Passive techniques involve gathering information without directly interacting with the target.
+   - Passive techniques involve gathering information without directly interacting with the target.
-   * Defensive Strategy: Implement measures to prevent passive information gathering.
+   - Defensive Strategy: Implement measures to prevent passive information gathering.
 Ensure that sensitive information is not exposed on public platforms such as Whois, ARIN, LinkedIn, Shodan, or the company website.
 Educate employees about not sharing sensitive details.
 Limit information in API response headers and server error messages to prevent leakage of valuable information.
 2. Active Reconnaissance
-   * Active techniques involve directly probing the target to gather information.
+   - Active techniques involve directly probing the target to gather information.
-   * Defensive Strategy: Protect against active reconnaissance by monitoring network traffic for suspicious activities.
+   - Defensive Strategy: Protect against active reconnaissance by monitoring network traffic for suspicious activities.
 Employ intrusion detection systems to detect and block malicious scanning attempts.
 Utilize technologies like firewalls to restrict unauthorized access.
 Close unused ports and services to reduce the attack surface.
 Deploy honeypots to collect information about attackers and divert their attention.
 Consider blocking IP addresses from the Tor network and 3rd party VPN providers to prevent anonymous scanning and probing.
 3. Weaponization:
-    * Attack tools are employed to create or obtain malicious software.
+    - Attack tools are employed to create or obtain malicious software.
-    * Common Attack Tools: Cain and Abel, SQLmap, Aircrack, Maltego Web App, Metasploit, Exploit-DB, Veil Framework, Social Engineering Toolkit, Wapiti, Burp Suite, Frat Rat.
+    - Common Attack Tools: Cain and Abel, SQLmap, Aircrack, Maltego Web App, Metasploit, Exploit-DB, Veil Framework, Social Engineering Toolkit, Wapiti, Burp Suite, Frat Rat.
-    * Defensive Strategy: Maintain a robust patch management program to keep software and systems up to date, reducing vulnerabilities.
+    - Defensive Strategy: Maintain a robust patch management program to keep software and systems up to date, reducing vulnerabilities.
 Disable unnecessary features like office macros to prevent execution of malicious code.
 Limit the use of JavaScript and browser plugins to reduce attack vectors.
 Apply email security solutions to detect and block phishing attempts.
 Implement multi-factor authentication (MFA) to enhance access control.
 Enable comprehensive audit logging to monitor and investigate suspicious activities.
-    * Attack tools are employed to create or obtain malicious software.
+    - Attack tools are employed to create or obtain malicious software.
-    * Common Attack Tools: Cain and Abel, SQLmap, Aircrack, Maltego Web App, Metasploit, Exploit-DB, Veil Framework, Social Engineering Toolkit, Wapiti, Burp Suite, Frat Rat.
+    - Common Attack Tools: Cain and Abel, SQLmap, Aircrack, Maltego Web App, Metasploit, Exploit-DB, Veil Framework, Social Engineering Toolkit, Wapiti, Burp Suite, Frat Rat.
-    * Defensive Strategy: Maintain a robust patch management program to keep software and systems up to date, reducing vulnerabilities.
+    - Defensive Strategy: Maintain a robust patch management program to keep software and systems up to date, reducing vulnerabilities.
 Disable unnecessary features like office macros to prevent execution of malicious code.
 Limit the use of JavaScript and browser plugins to reduce attack vectors.
 Apply email security solutions to detect and block phishing attempts.
 Implement multi-factor authentication (MFA) to enhance access control.
 Enable comprehensive audit logging to monitor and investigate suspicious activities.

 #### Delivery